 “Her dad was fighting for freedom.
 I’m happy because he fought for freedom,” Kendall Sloan said.

 At Christmas, Natalie made cookies for her dad.

 “She was happy to make Christmas cookies, but sad she had to mail them because her dad was gone,” Emily Casteel said.

 When Natalie lost her first tooth, she kept it in until Dad was available by Skype.

 “It was happy, because she got to see him,” Mary Anna Bates said.

 Upon her dad’s return, the girl colored a U.S. flag picture.

 “It’s a flag because he’s helping people and fighting for people,” Zea White said.

-Page 2 of 2 - Then the book ended on a happy note, with her father finally arriving back home, just as the children hope for every soldier.
+Then the book ended on a happy note, with her father finally arriving back home, just as the children hope for every soldier.